Types of Software Testing Strategies with Examples

 • Integration testing: Integration testing focuses on assessing the collaborative functionality of specific units or modules within a software application.
 This testing stage examines both front-end components and back-end services to ensure that integrated components interact seamlessly.
 By identifying and addressing integration issues, this testing type contributes to a cohesive and effective overall system.

-• User interface testing: User interface (UI) testing evaluates the appearance, functionality, and usability of the user interface in software applications.
+• User interface (UI) testing: User interface testing evaluates the appearance, functionality, and usability of the user interface in software applications.
 This encompasses testing various interfaces, including Graphical User Interface (GUI), Command Line Interface (CLI), and Voice User Interface (VUI).
 The goal is to ensure a positive and user-friendly experience across different interaction methods.

 • Performance Testing: Performance testing assesses a software application’s speed, responsiveness, stability, and hardware under various loads.
 This type of testing aims to verify that the application performs optimally even under high user demand or stress conditions, ensuring a reliable and efficient user experience in real-world scenarios.